Secure Your Personal Computer

 - Download the appropriate updates and patches for your Operating System on a regular basis.
 Updates can be found at the Windows Update page on the Microsoft site or the Apple update site http://www.apple.com/support/downloads/.

-- For additional instructions for home computer security settings, see the following site: Microsoft At Home.
+- For additional instructions for home computer security practices and settings, see the following site: US Cert Home IT Security Tips.

 For safe computing tips for your personal mobile device, please see our Safe Computing - Mobile Devices site.